Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 • Acquire a Bridge Loan: Short-term loans can provide funds while you find a long-term solution.

-• Negotiate for Seller Financing: Sometimes sellers can finance part of the sale themselves.
+• Negotiate for Seller Financing: Sometimes, sellers can finance part of the sale themselves.

 • Explore FHA Loans: These loans might offer more flexible down payment and credit requirements.